MattZK/ProjectZeppelin/README.md

 - mySQL ![alt text](https://mattwill.be/assets/universalcheatsheet/red.png "Not included yet")
 - mongoDB ![alt text](https://mattwill.be/assets/universalcheatsheet/red.png "Not included yet")
 - rethinkDB ![alt text](https://mattwill.be/assets/universalcheatsheet/red.png "Not included yet")

+# Usage
+-Select in the navigation bar the language you wish to read about -Scroll until you find the subject you wish to read about

+##TODO
+-Explain search functionality when added
+-Explain favorite system